serverless/serverless/docs/commands.md

 *  Check the Runtime specified in the current lambda’s jaws.json (dir running JAWS cli from) and perform a corresponding build pipeline.
 Optionally optimize the code for performance in Lambda (browserify & uglifyjs2).
 See the [lambda attributes](./jaws-json.md#lambda-attributes) for optimization options.
 [Why optimize?](https://github.com/jaws-framework/JAWS/wiki/FAQ#why-optimize-code-before-deployment)
 *  Create or update lambda using this naming convention: `STAGE_-_PROJECTNAME_-_FUNCTIONNAME`.
 For example: `prod_-_MyApp_-_usersSignup`
 * Upload the file as a buffer directly to AWS.

-### jaws install

-The `jaws install` command downloads the JAWS-module from the location specified (a github repo) and installs it.
-The install includes:

-*  If the `--save` flag was used and if `cfExtensions` CloudFormation template was included in the module’s [`jaws.json`](./jaws-json.md), it merges the contents into the project’s [`jaws-cf.json`](./jaws-cf-json.md).
-You will have to manually divide this up into multiple CF templates afterwards, if that’s your preference.
-*  Copies the jaws-module into the `back/aws_modules` dir of the project you are currently in

 ### jaws log